 Each Terminal line contains information on a terminal of an IBIS-ISS subcircuit (or Touchstone file).

-Terminal lines are of the form
+Terminal lines are of the following form, with each identifier separated by whitespace:

 <Terminal_number> <Terminal_type> <Terminal_type_qualifier> <Qualifier_entry> [Aggressor]

 Terminal_number

 Terminal_number is an identifier for a specific terminal.
-Terminal_number shall be a positive non-zero integer less than or equal to the value of the Number_of_terminals argument, and which also matches the number of terminals used in a corresponding IBIS-ISS subcircuit, or the number of ports plus 1 used in a corresponding Touchstone file.
+Terminal_number shall be a positive non-zero integer less than or equal to the value of the Number_of_terminals argument,which also matches the number of terminals used in a corresponding IBIS-ISS subcircuit, or the number of ports plus 1 used in a corresponding Touchstone file.
 The same Terminal_number shall not appear more than once for a given Interconnect Model.
 If any Terminals are not present for a given Interconnect Model, then those terminals are unused, and shall be terminated according to the Unused_terminal_termination rules.